shangxiao/blog/articles/django-wishlist.md

 -----------------

 Generated columns exist in PostgreSQL 12+ (stored only), MySQL 5.x+ & SQLite.
 Generating the syntax for the DDL here is the easy part as the expression API can compile the expression used.
-The obstacle is Django:
+The obstacle is Django's DML statements:

  - Django has no way of arbitrarily skipping fields during insert.
 Field defaults are managed by Django rather than at the db layer (so one cannot affect skipping a field this way).
 The field list to add